tianyu1994/shen_An-Efficient-Public-Auditing-Protocol-with-Novel-Dynamic-Structure-for-Cloud-Data/README.md

 （4）Note:

-1) The file for testing the algrithms is not provided and its path and name (test0) is used in the algrithms, so please create the file in your projects and change the file path in 'head' file when you run the programs.
+1) The file for testing the algrithms is not provided and its path and name (test0) is used in the algrithms, so please create the file in your projects and change the file path in 'head.py' file when you run the programs.

 2) the paper, "Shen et al_2017_An Efficient Public Auditing Protocol with Novel Dynamic Structure for Cloud.pdf ", describes the protocol in detail.